 During the hearings, the judge will listen to the parties but, as mentioned above, the trial is based on the written documents submitted to the court.
 The hearing may be used as a tool to point out some of the critical issues for the judge to concentrate on.

-It is also important to note that there are certain minimum requirements for a document to be accepted as proof before the court.
+There are certain minimum requirements for a document to be accepted as proof before the court.
 For example, all agreements that are related to the transfer of copyrights must be made in writing.

-Patent and trademark protection prevents third parties from offering or making available goods or products that are the subject matter of the patent or that are branded with that trademark.
+Patent and trademark protection prevents third parties from offering or making available goods or products that are the subject matter of the patent or are branded with that trademark.

 The most common defence in Turkey is that the challenged trademark has no distinctive character, or is deceptive or descriptive.

 In Turkey, the defendant can also claim as a defence that he or she is the prior rights holder or that the trademark owner has not been using the trademark for a period of at least five years.
 The defendant can file a separate invalidation or revocation action on the grounds of non-use or being the prior user.